Aaron-Thomas-Blessen/RayTracer/README.md

 RayTracer is a precise and efficient solar tracking system that automatically adjusts the angle of a solar panel to follow the sun’s movement throughout the day.
 Built using Arduino, two LDRs (Light Dependent Resistors), and a 9g servo motor, this hardware project improves energy harvesting by aligning solar panels with sunlight.

 ## **🌟 Introduction**

-This README provides an overview of the features, usage instructions, and contact information for our project.
-Read on to learn how you can easily simulate and understand cryptographic concepts with our intuitive platform.
+RayTracer is designed to increase solar energy efficiency by dynamically adjusting the solar panel's position.
+This README provides an overview of the features, components, and instructions for assembling and programming the system.

 ## **🚀 Features**

-1. **Real-time solar tracking**: The system continuously monitors sunlight using two LDR sensors and adjusts the servo motor accordingly to maintain optimal solar panel positioning.
+1. **Real-time Solar Tracking**: The system continuously monitors sunlight using two LDR sensors and adjusts the servo motor accordingly to maintain optimal solar panel positioning.

-2. **Energy efficiency**: By keeping the solar panel aligned with the sun, the system maximizes energy absorption.
+2. **Energy Efficiency**: Maximizes energy absorption by ensuring the panel is aligned with the sun.

-4. **Arduino-powered**: The project is built with Arduino, providing easy customization and expandability.
+3. **Arduino-powered**: Built using the versatile Arduino platform, offering easy customization and expandability.

-## **🛠️Project Components**
+## **🛠️ Project Components**

 - **Arduino UNO** (or compatible microcontroller)
 - **Two LDRs** (Light Dependent Resistors)